kadriane/Vacuum-Gauges-Controller/README.md

 The aims of this master project were to design and prototype the new controller, which will be used to replaced the out-of-date and obsoleted controllers (the TPG300 and the VGC1000) still in use at CERN.

 Author of this project was responsible for tasks like:
-- designing, prototyping and soldering the motherboard and backplane PCBs,
+- designing, prototyping and soldering motherboard and backplane PCBs,
 - designing and prototyping firmware implementation for a STM32 microcontroller,
 - designing and implementing GUI (Graphical User Interface),
 - designing and implementing PC console application in C++.